 Reviews of the literature have found that the findings are inconclusive with regards to the impact of field defect on driving safety (North, 1985).
 Charman (1997) similarly reported that while some studies have found correlation between visual-field loss due to RP and driving performance, others (even by the same authors) failed to find a relationship.
-The most recent review (Owsley and McGwin, 1999) determined that "The most prudent conclusion based on the literature may be that, although severe binocular VF loss elevates crash risk, more subtle VF impairment by itself is not likely to play a significant role in adverse driving events".
-In view of this highly ambiguous state of knowledge regarding the effect of VF loss on driving safety and performance, it is interesting to examine the licensing rules adopted by various jurisdictions.
+The most recent review of the literature (Owsley & McGwin, 1999) determined that "The most prudent conclusion based on the literature may be that, although severe binocular VF loss elevates crash risk, more subtle VF impairment by itself is not likely to play a significant role in adverse driving events".

+In view of this highly ambiguous and inconclusive state of knowledge regarding the effect of VF loss on driving safety and driving performance, it is interesting to examine the licensing rules adopted by various jurisdictions.